 In Game of Thrones canon, the Alchemists' refuse to divulge how its made and claim that is concocted using magic.
 A claim refuted by the Maesters.

 Wildfire is stored in clay pots, in chambers below the Guild in King's Landing.
 Fortunately, these chaps have had the foresight to have chambers of sand built above the storage chambers that can be emptied in the event of an emergency.

 Excusing the over complex canon surrounding wildfire in the Game of Thrones, it seems to have many anecdotal similarities to Greek fire.

-“This fire is made by the following arts.
-From the pine and certain such evergreen trees inflammable resin is collected.
+"This fire is made by the following arts.
+From the pine and certain such evergreen trees, the inflammable resin is collected.
 This is rubbed with sulfur and put into tubes, and is thrown forth by men using it with violent and continuous breath.
-Then in this manner it meets the fire on the tip and catches light and falls like a fiery whirlwind on the faces of the enemies.”
+Then in this manner, it meets the fire on the tip and catches the light and falls like a fiery whirlwind on the faces of the enemies."

 It is believed that Greek Fire was deployed in grenades or through siphoned handheld and ship-mounted flamethrowers.
-Awesome, well terrifying.
+Awesome and terrifying.